Northwood and Tinkersley: Community

-Amenties and facilities
+Amenities and facilities

 Northwood has a small recreation area on the south side of the village.

 There are various retail facilities, primarily along the A6 road.

 A number of residences and farms provide holiday accommodation and bed & breakfast facilities, catering to many Peak District visitors.

 Landmarks and leisure

 Conservation

 The Eastern Peak District Moors is an extensive Site of Special Scientific Interest, the southernmost area covers the portion of Fallinge Edge that is within the parish.

 Paths

-The Derwent Valley Heritage Way long distance walking route parallels the River Derwent through the western edge of the parish.
+The Derwent Valley Heritage Way long-distance walking route parallels the River Derwent through the western edge of the parish.

 Transport

 Peak Rail is a heritage railway society based at the Rowley South station.
 The location reuses the former Rowley sidings and coal marshalling yard of the Manchester, Buxton, Matlock and Midlands Junction Railway and eventual British Rail company which was closed in 1968, and reopened in 1997 for heritage purposes.
 Several railway preservation groups are based at the railway, under the overall governance and premises ownership of Peak Rail.